-A Risk Factor for Alzheimer’s
+A Risk Factor for Alzheimer’s or a Cause of Disease ?

 To figure out where brain function slowly goes awry over decades, it seems reasonable to look for clues in how it normally carries out its duties.
 Toward that goal I begin with today’s topic, brain cholesterol homeostasis.